 There are too many studies and scientific findings to list here.
 Please visit our Psychedelic Research page.
 All of the studies basically have the same conclusion: Psilocybin is safe and highly effective when taken correctly and with proper safety.

 I can’t make it to the current posted retreats, will there be more?

 We are happy to say that many people are ready for mushroom healing!
 We have various magical locations throughout Mexico.
 Sign up below to stay on the list!

-The Buena Vida does not supply, manufacture, distribute or condone the use of any illegal substances.
-We do not give out, supply or sell any specific substance.
-The goal of Sol Medicine Retreats is to plan, organize and produce healing retreats.
-We facilitate access to trained, indigenous shamans who work with sacred plant medicines within an accepted, sacramental and ceremonial context.
+The Buena Vida and Sol Medicine does not supply, manufacture, distribute or condone the use of any illegal substances.
+The goal of The Buena Vida Retreats is to facilitate access to trained shamans who work with sacred plant medicines within an accepted, sacramental and ceremonial context.
 The shamans personally evaluate each guests’ needs and work strictly within the laws of their training and all local and national laws where the retreats will take place.
 We do not guarantee any results or outcomes, specific medicine usage, etc. Each participant is responsible for informing themselves about possible pharmaceutical drug contraindications, including but not limited to SSRI and other stabilizing medication.
 They assume all responsibility for due diligence required for their participation.
-For more information and additional resources, email firstname.lastname@example.org
+For more information and additional resources, email [email protected]